 The goal of the Coachella Valley Water Management Plan is to reduce urban water use by 20% through conservation by 2020.

 In 2002, the district passed the strictest landscape ordinance in the state.
-Most importantly, it limited turf areas and set water budgets for all new golf courses.
+Most importantly, it limits turf areas, requires desert landscaping in non-play areas and sets water budgets for all new golf courses.
 Today, a similar law is in place across the state of California.